Sluggish-Solutions/CappyCoding/server/README.md

 - `X-GitHub-Token: <token>`

 If no override header is present, the server falls back to the token discovered from the environment or Tauri config file.
+When neither source provides credentials the server still starts, but callers must always supply a token via the headers above.